MariamIssah/alu-AirBnB_clone/README.md

 # Description of the project

-This project is a basic replica of the Airbnb website.
-The initial phase focuses on developing a backend interface or console for managing application data, similar to a shell.
-Through console commands, users can create, update, delete objects, and handle file storage.
+This project aims to create a fundamental replica of the Airbnb website, focusing on building the core backend infrastructure that powers the application.
+In this initial phase, we are developing a command-line interface (CLI) or console as the backend interface for managing various application data aspects.
+Shell or terminal, this console allows users to interact with the system through text-based commands.
+It is designed to handle essential operations such as creating, reading, updating, and deleting instances of various objects, including users, places, amenities, and reviews.
+Moreover, the console includes functionality for persisting data across sessions through file storage.
+This means that all created objects can be saved to a file and reloaded later, ensuring that the application's state is maintained even after the program exits.
+This console serves as the foundation upon which more complex features and interfaces, such as the web front-end and database integration, will be built in later phases of the project.
+In all, this project shows the groundwork for a fully functional web application by providing a robust backend system capable of managing the core data and operations that will be essential to the eventual Airbnb clone.

 # The console - tasks
 -  Put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of  future instances <br>